SAP-samples/xsc-cap-migration/README.md

 1. Install and configure the SAP Cloud Connector.
 2. Setup an SAP BTP Destination to connect to the source system.
-3. Create a Dev Space in either SAP Business Application Studio or SAP Build Code with SAP HANA Application Migration Assistant extension installed.
+3. Create a Dev Space in either SAP Business Application Studio or SAP Build with SAP HANA Application Migration Assistant extension installed.
 4. Migrate using the SAP HANA Application Migration Assistant.
 5. Database post migration changes.
 6. Service Layer post migration changes.